ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-step3.md

   years:  2016, 2019

-lastupdated: "2019-02-14"
+lastupdated: "2019-03-04"

+subcollection: vmwaresolutions

 ---

 # Step 3 - Application configuration
 {: #caveonix-step3}

 This step uses the Caveonix RiskForesight configuration script.
 For the “all-in-one” deployment, this script is started through the IC4VS automation.

-For scaling, the client needs to call the script to deploy the partially or fully distributed deployment topologies.
+For scaling, the client needs to call the script to provision the partially or fully distributed topologies.
 The script configures the RiskForesight services:
 - Caveonix Apps (API, Central Collector)
 - Elastic Search
 - PostgresSQL
 - Remote Collector
 - UI
 - Kafka
 - Kibana
 - Certificates for all services

 At the end of this step, the application components are installed on the required virtual machines (VMs).